CinTheDev/ThermalCamera/README.md

 Another feature of the case is the interface at the bottom.
 Normally you'd screw the handgrip on for a nice way of holding the case, but anything can be screwed onto it.
 An example is the tripod connector: This is an adapter which makes it able to put the ThermalCamera onto a tripod, so you can statically record a specific location for a longer period of time.

+### Supports and wiring

+If all the electrical components have arrived and all three supports have been printed, you can go on with this section.

+Before you can do anything else, the MLX module needs to be prepared for wiring.
+If you haven't noticed it yet, it comes in two parts: the main module, and a pin header.
+If you are using jumper wires, you need to solder the pin header onto the MLX module.
+Make sure to put the pins on the bottom side, on the opposite side of the sensor cylinder.

+Now put all components on the dedicated supports.
+The Raspberry Pi must be screwed onto the support, and the MLX module can be screwed on, but it's not mandatory.
+The display has no way of being fixed to the support.

+Important note: when pointing the MLX module sideways, **the edge with the pin header marks the bottom side**.
+Later when putting the support into the case, make sure to put it in the right way.

+With the components on their supports, go on with the wiring.
+Start with the MLX module

+#### MLX wiring

+The MLX module is connected to Raspberry Pi GPIO in the following fashion:

+- [Camera Pin] > [Raspi Pin]
+- VIN > 5V (Pin 2)
+- GND > Ground (Any GND Pin equal or above Pin 30)
+- SCL > Pin 3 (I2C SCL)
+- SDA > Pin 2 (I2C SDA)

+#### Display wiring

+Since some Pins are used by the MLX, we cannot put the Display directly on the Raspberry Pi, we have to manually connect the pins with jumper wires.

+Also, the display, by documentation, occupies every power pin on the raspi.
+This is a problem since the MLX needs one power pin for itself.
+I have discovered that keeping **Pin 2 disconnected** won't affect the display.
+That way we have a free power pin for the MLX.

+Use [this guide](https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(A)#Interface_Definition) to connect all other pins using jumper wires.

 ## Development setup

 On our working machine, we have to make sure we can cross compile the program and upload it to the raspi.